 - No Licensure, No Plates, No DMV.
 Even in the relatively non-intrusive days of 1993, and in the relatively benign State of New Hampshire, I wrote a newspaper article about the sheer nonsense that was involved in registering two vehicles and two drivers who had moved from elsewhere.
 Today it’s just as incompetent and expensive and even more arrogant.
 Example: last May I was rear-ended.
 The other party’s insurer (Peerless Co.) refused to pay directly for the repairs but insisted on writing-off the vehicle, because his valuation algorithm told him so.
 I could see at once he was grossly understating the car’s value, but he insisted: “Sue me if you like, but the State will back me up.”
 Had the State’s DMV not existed, he could not have gotten away with that, and publicly available sources like Kelley’s Blue Book would have likely prevailed.
 As it was, I had to go through the artificial procedure of getting the (repaired) car re-registered, for a government fee he refused to reimburse.
 All part of the ludicrous and costly burden placed on travel by the fact that government claims to own the roads.
 As for licensure, road owners might well require as a contractual term that customers show some evidence of ability to drive safely.
 So if a ten-year-old can bring a competence certificate from a reputable examiner, that would suffice; and of course, the certificate would last forever since driving is a skill which, once learned, isn’t forgotten.
 The nonsense of getting “licenses” renewed periodically or upon changing State, is a total waste of resources that would, again, feature only in a Museum of Government Absurdities.
 That leads us to…

 - No Government ID Card.
 This is the supreme reason to get government out of the road business: under the guise of securing our safety on “its” roads–for which it makes us pay–it has invented the need for a “license” and so prostituted its use as to identify and document us to the ultimate devastation of our security; to enter us in a database operated for its own malevolent purposes by the most powerful organization on Earth.
-The formation of a National ID database has had government people salivating for some decades, and it has been steadily building State by State with the useful identifier of the grotesquely misnamed “Social Security” system; but on December 9th 2004, Congress enacted a decree to force everyone who wants to drive–the vast majority of the population–to submit to “biometric” identification, a presumably far less ambiguous tag than a 10-digit number susceptible to theft.
+The formation of a National ID database has had government people salivating for some decades, and it has been steadily building State by State with the useful identifier of the grotesquely misnamed “Social Security” system; but on 9 December 2004, Congress enacted a decree to force everyone who wants to drive–the vast majority of the population–to submit to “biometric” identification, a presumably far less ambiguous tag than a ten-digit number susceptible to theft.
 One writer whom I respect reported that news with a gloomy conclusion: “We’re finished.”
 I hope she’s wrong, but have a hard time denying it.
 If she’s right, the resultant slavery (with the freedom to do nothing without government approval)–or at the least, serfdom–is the ultimate logical and disastrous consequence of allowing government to run the roads.

 Notice however, please: I’m not calling for government to be eliminated just from the management of roads.
 I’m calling for government to be eliminated, even from management of the roads.
 Nothing less will do.